k3jph/k3jph.github.io/service/maryland-defense-force.md

 ### <a id='MDDFACAR' />Maryland Defense Force Aid to Civil Authority Ribbon

-The Maryland Defense Force Aid to Civil Authority Ribbon is awarded to MDDF members for being mobilized by the Commanding General, MDDF to support a domestic emergency, crisis or other missions as deemed appropriate.
+The Maryland Defense Force Aid to Civil Authority Ribbon is awarded to MDDF members for being mobilized by the Commanding General, MDDF, to support a domestic emergency, crisis, or other missions as deemed appropriate.

 #### November 28, 2021